romnn/nvbit-rs/NOTES.md

 #### TODO:

-- extern rust indirection for nvbit callback API's
+- alias types used for the nvbit callback API's
 - clean up some code
 - finish safe abstractions in `nvbit-rs`
 - the read thread should push into a rust channel